Sign InSign Up

 Are there any known cures for sociopathy?

-There is no known cure for sociopathy or antisocial personality disorder.
+Experts have yet to discover a cure for sociopathy or antisocial personality disorder.

 Difference between sociopath and antisocial personality disorder?